JeremyPVargas/stock_trading_powered_by_machine_learning/README.md

-# stock_trading_powered_by_machine_learning
+# Stock Trading powered by Machine Learning
+Algorithmic trading application that learns and adapts to new data and evolving markets

+## Models used

+### Linear Models: Stochastic Gradient Descent - SGD
+### Ensemble Methods: Ada Boost

-Algorithmic trading bot that learns and adapts to new data and evolving markets
+Algorithmic trading application that learns and adapts to new data and evolving markets